By Jason Smith, Baseball Head Recruiting Coach Manager

 Research schools to identify overall best college match.

 Now is a great time to start researching the best schools for you.
 Make a list of things that are important to you and your family in a school.
 Then, identify schools that meet your needs.
 There are a lot of great resources at your disposal.
-Take a look at these top 20 questions to ask to better understand what school would be the best fit for you.
 Don’t forget: You can always reach out to NCSA for help, too!

 Send college coaches a specific update each month.